cfgnunes/wxmp3val/windows/README.md

 ## Windows packaging

-This section assumes Windows XP (also tested on Windows 7), but the procedure is similar for other Windows versions.
+This section assumes Windows 10, but the procedure is similar for other Windows versions.
 The prerequisites to build the source is to install the following applications:

 ### Install prerequisites